-ARC review and approval is required before the removal of trees 3 inches in diameter measured 48" along the trunk from ground level, tree limbs of 3 inches (Note: the Village Ordinance is 5" or more, does it need to be consistent?) or more in diameter, clustered growth vegetation 2 square feet or more at ground level, regardless of branching habits or diameter of the branches.
-Within the understory, ARC approval is also required to remove vegetation 1 inch or greater in diameter measured 48" along the trunk from ground level.
+BHA ARC review and approval is required before the removal of trees 3" in diameter measured 48" along the trunk from ground level, tree limbs of 3" or more in diameter, clustered growth vegetation 2 sq. ft. or more at ground level, regardless of branching habits or diameter of the branches.
+Within the understory, ARC approval is also required to remove vegetation 1" or greater in diameter measured 48" along the trunk from ground level.
 Removal of understory and ground cover in naturalized areas on existing home sites is prohibited.
 As a barrier island, understory and ground cover are critical elements to control erosion and protect birds and other wildlife.
+For tree trimming/removal requests, please email Trees@BaldHeadAssociation.com.
+In the email, include an explanation of the tree request description and photos.
+Please identify the trees to be considered for removal/trimming on the property by marking with high-visibility flagging tape/ribbon.